 2005

-The Future?
+The Future

 With the television series ending without a definitive conclusion, many fans hoped that the film franchise would continue to follow Takahashi's manga to its conclusion and they may not have been too far off the mark.
-Every year since 2001 the cast and crew of the series has travelled together to Miyako Island in the southern region of Japan on what has affectionately become known as the Tetsusaiga Tour.
+Every year since 2001 the cast and crew of the series has traveled together to Miyako Island in the southern region of Japan on what has affectionately become known as the Tessaiga Tour.
 The February 2005 trip was especially notable as Rumiko Takahashi went on the trip with producer Michihiko Suwa and 33 members of the Inuyasha production team.

 The group celebrated the conclusion of the television series and the triumph of the fourth Inuyasha film.
 The subject of continuing the anime after the conclusion of the manga was discussed, however at the time Takahashi was nearing the 400th chapter of the manga, and upon the release of that chapter, stated in Weekly Shonen Sunday that she planned to go for at least another 100 chapters.
-Even now, with the anime series long over in Japan, the Tetsusaiga Tour continues, and with it, hopes that Inuyasha will continue in animated form sometime in the future.